imor/mini-lsm/mini-lsm-book/src/00-preface.md

 ### Will this course be free forever?

 Yes!
 Everything publicly available now will be free forever and receive lifetime updates and bug fixes.
-Meanwhile, we might provide paid code review and office hour services.
-For the DLC part (*rest of your life* chapters), we do not have plans to finish them as of 2024 and have yet to decide whether they will be publicly available.
+We might provide paid code review and office hour services.
+For the DLC part (_rest of your life_ chapters), we do not have plans to finish them as of 2024 and have not yet decided whether they will be publicly available.

 ## Community